Jan. 22, 2019.

 3. Or, make extra mortgage payments.

-*As a note, this is also an ideal time to consult with your loan officer about the pros and cons of paying off your mortgage early.
-Financial experts remain divided on this topic as potential mortgage payoff benefits are related to personal circumstances, including existing debt.
+*As a note, this is also a good time to consult with your loan officer about the pros and cons of paying off your mortgage early.
+Financial experts remain divided on this topic since potential mortgage payoff benefits are related to personal circumstances, including existing debt.

 Do this: Set up a quick meeting with your loan officer to see if you could benefit from a refinance to reduce your monthly mortgage payments.
 You could also refinance to consolidate your credit card, loan, and other debt to lower your interest rates; to finance home renovations or extensions by using the equity on your existing home; or to get a new home loan with better features, like an offset account or redraw facility.

 It’s like that dream about flying, but better.
-Use our free LoanFly app to fly into your new house in as little as 10 days.*
+Use our free LoanFly app to fly into your new house in as few as 10 days.***

 5. Don’t stretch your mortgage budget too far.

-It’s easy to get carried away with the “excitement,” as some might call it, of financial planning for the year ahead.
+It’s easy to get carried away planning for the year ahead.
 But take a moment to put your goals and your numbers in perspective, especially when budgeting your monthly mortgage.
 This can apply to both refinancing and buying a house.
 “Standard guidelines call for keeping housing expenses below 35 percent of total income,” Kevin Gallegos, consumer finance expert at Freedom Debt Relief, says.
 “Some experts are revising that number down to 28 percent.”

-Do this: Gallegos advises leaving “breathing room” in a budget to help secure a home or pay for a mortgage even if something unplanned occurs.
+Do this: Leave breathing room in your budget to buy a home or help pay for a mortgage, even if something unplanned occurs.
 Also, check in with your loan officer to find out their recommendation for how much of your total income should be spent on housing.

 6. Understand your private mortgage insurance (PMI).

 Do this: Understand what your number is before buying a house or refinancing a mortgage.
 A higher credit score indicates better credit and can help you get a better mortgage interest rate.
-“While there are many factors that go into play, in general, [it’s] the higher, the better,” Huynh explains.
+If you’re in the process of improving your credit, ask your loan officer about mortgage programs with flexible credit requirements, like FHA and VA loans that may only require a FICO of 580.

-Need help with one or more of the tips listed above?
-Cornerstone is in your corner.
-Download our free LoanFly app to get in touch with your loan officer from wherever you are — and to find out your credit score after you prequalify.
+Need help with one or more of these mortgage management tips?
+We’re in your corner.
+Download our free LoanFly app to get in touch with your loan officer from anywhere — and find out your credit score after you prequalify.

 **While refinancing could make a significant difference in the amount you pay each month, there are other costs you should consider.
 Plus, your finance charges may be higher over the life of the loan.